nextreleaseio/next-release/content/faq/register.md

 ---
-title: 'Can I register if I don't have a GitHub account?'
+title: "Can I register if I don't have a GitHub account"
 weight: 0
 ---